Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-class-component.md

 ## What it does

-Prevents the use of class components in React.
+Prevents the use of `class component` in React.

 ## Why is this bad?